Astrid kondigt het geslacht van haar eerste kindje aan

 Het liefdes- en babygeluk komt er na een zware periode voor Astrid.
 Ze was zeven jaar getrouwd met de Amerikaanse zakenman John Bryan, maar die eiste na hun scheiding 2 miljoen dollar van haar omdat ze tijdens hun huwelijk inkomsten voor hem verborgen had gehouden.
 Na vier jaar procederen ving Bryan uiteindelijk bot.
 Het hof van beroep in Los Angeles had hoger beroep geweigerd bij gebrek aan bewijzen.

 “Het heeft me een fortuin aan advocaten gekost”, zei Astrid daar achteraf over.
 “Ik heb er al enorm van afgezien.
 Ik ben heel eenzaam geweest in mijn relatie met John.
 Op z’n minst vijf van de zeven waren ongelukkige jaren.
-Maar dat besefte ik toen niet.
-Nu wel.”
+Ik denk dat mijn huwelijk met John eerder een business-deal was.
+Een plan dat hij al van in het begin in zijn hoofd had”, aldus Astrid.
+“Hij heeft me nooit graag gezien.”
+Ze zag zelf gelijkenissen met de vader van John Bryan.
+“Zijn vader is vijf keer getrouwd geweest en heeft heel wat geld van zijn ex-vrouwen afgetroggeld”